Chidiebere-Aginam/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a program that prints the numbers from 1 to 100
+Write a function that prints a triangle, followed by a new line.